Homemade Fish Stock

 Quarter leek lengthwise; cut into 1/4-inch-thick slices.
 Transfer to a bowl of cold water; let stand 5 minutes to rid leek of sand.
 Lift out of water; drain in a colander; set aside.

-Make a bouquet garni by placing bay leaves, parsley, thyme, cloves, fennel seeds, and peppercorns in a 12-inch-square piece of cheesecloth.
+Make a bouquet garni by placing bay leaves, parsley, thyme, cloves, fennel seeds, fennel branches, and peppercorns in a 12-inch-square piece of cheesecloth.
 Form a bundle, and tie with kitchen twine; set aside.

 Melt butter in a 12-quart stockpot over medium heat; add cut leek, onion, celery, and fennel bulb; cook until vegetables are tender, 8 to 10 minutes.
 Increase heat to medium high, and add fish heads and bones.
 Cook, stirring, 5 minutes.
 Add wine, bouquet garni, and 2 1/2 quarts water, covering the bones.
 Bring liquid to a boil.
 Reduce heat to low, and simmer 25 minutes, skimming any scum that rises to the surface.
 Turn off the heat, and let sit 10 minutes.